 The list of Social Media is endless.
 It is important to know which one fits your business best.

-To start by opening account, doing ads or create content video on Douyin / TikTok
+To start by opening an account, doing ads, or creating a content video on Douyin / TikTok

 How to proceed?